How to Buy Life Insurance for Overweight People & Secure the Lowest Rates in

 A Simple Medical Pre-Screen Will Help You Get the Best Rates

-Pre-screening before an application can eliminate surprises during the application process and helps to choose what company to apply to.
+Pre-screening before an application can eliminate surprises during the application process and helps to choose which company to apply to.

 Applying for overweight life insurance is underwritten just as a medical condition like high blood pressure or high cholesterol is.
 Everything depends on how severe or mild the medical condition is.